Dirac231/EXP101/LINUX/LESSON_2/README.md

 \
 This happens because the `strcpy()` function doesn't check the length of the input by itself, and blindly allocates 200 chars in the `buf` array, which is only 25 chars long.
 Our string ends up in unintended memory regions, and a "segfault" error is thrown.\
 \
 If the input string is long enough, as you've seen, the `RBP` register gets overwritten with it.
-Since the beginning of the `RBP` is always 16 bytes before the `RIP` address, once we overwrite it with 8 bytes of junk data, we are at the right position in memory to write a canonical 48-bit address in the `RIP`.\
+Since the beginning of the `RBP` is always 8 bytes before the `RIP` address, if we overwrite those 8 bytes with junk data, we are at the right position in memory to write a canonical 48-bit address in the `RIP`.\
 \
 As the `RIP` holds the value of the next instruction to be executed, being able to do this means to execute arbitrary code on the system.
 This is called a "stack overflow" vulnerability.
 To exploit it, we only need to find the right string length (called "offset") to reach the beginning of the `RBP`.\
 \